Accessing Cost and Usage Reports

 For information about using the API and signing requests, see REST APIs and Security Credentials.
 For information about SDKs, see Software Development Kits and Command Line Interface.

-To download a usage report, use the Object Storage APIs.
+To download a cost or usage report, use the Object Storage APIs.
 The reports are stored in the tenancy's home region.
 The Object Storage namespace used for the reports is

 bling; the bucket name is the tenancy OCID.